chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 request = requests.get('http://127.0.0.1:8000')
 print(request.json())
 ```
+FastAPI
 ### 5. FastAPI Documentation

 I would like to talk about interactive FastAPI Documentation. `http://127.0.0.1:8000/docs` is the default URL for accessing the interactive API documentation generated by FastAPI using Swagger UI.
-In this URL you can do many validation with your endpoint.
+In this URL you can do many validations with your endpoint.

 Essentially it provides a user-friendly interface to explore your API endpoints, see their parameters, response bodies, and try out requests directly in the browser.

-### 6. TroubleShooting
+### 6. Troubleshooting

-Sometime when you manual run the `uvicorn main:app --reload` services, and `ctrl+c` not able to close it, there are some way to solve this issue.
+Sometimes when you manually run the `uvicorn main:app --reload` services, and `ctrl+c` not able to close it, there are some way to solve this issue.

 - Step1:In Window please run this command to check process ID: `tasklist  |grep python`
 - Step2: Kill the process by the ID: `taskkill /pid <process ID> /f`